 The ancient Horite Hebrew knew the Father and the Son from the Nile to the Orontes and the Tigris and Euphrates.
 Among the Nilotes, the father was called Ra and the son Horus.
 Among the Akkadians, the father was called Ani and the son Enki.

 The swelling of the sun speaks of God's greatness and sovereignty.
 The Arabic yakburu means “he is getting big” and with the intensive active prefix: yukabbiru means "he is enlarging."
+(The term biru refers to a sun temple, or house of God.
+Ha'biru/Hebrew refers to those who serve at the shrine or temple.)
 Such would have been the observation of the Horite Hebrew priests who greeted the rising sun and watched as it expanded across the horizon.
 This is the likely origin of the Hindu Sun blessing ritual (Agnihotra) and the Jewish Sun blessing (Birka Hachama) performed every 28 years.

 What Jews in Jesus’ day believed and practiced emerged from the tradition that they received from their horim, their ancestors.
 The elements of this tradition align with the ancient Nilotic beliefs surrounding HR (Hor/Hur/Horus) who appears on ancient steles and monuments as a falcon-headed man or as a falcon flying above the Sun on his Father's solar boat, as shown below.

 At the Horite temple in the Delta city of Behdet (Damnhour) Horus was represented by a winged Sun disk.
 The name Damnhour means "town of Horus" and derives from the ancient Egyptian dmi-Hor.